 Hiking in Gorges State Park

-The park is located on the Blue Ridge Escarpment - in an area where elevations rises 2,000 feet in only four miles.
-Here, moisture is squeezed out of the atmosphere during a southerly wind flow, resulting in average rainfall in excess of 80 inches per year.
-This is enough rain to qualify the unique environment as a temperate rain forest.
+The park is located on the Blue Ridge Escarpment, an area where elevations rise 2,000 feet in only four miles.
+Moisture is squeezed out of the atmosphere during a southerly flow, resulting in average rainfall in excess of 80 inches per year.
+This is enough rain to qualify the area as a temperate rain forest.

-Accessible from the other side of the park, at the Frozen Creek access area, the Auger Hole trail is a long, multi-use trail (hiking, mountain biking, and horseback riding) which leads down into one of the "gorges" for which the park is named.
-The Canebrake winds its way down to the Foothills Trail, a long-distance trail that lies in both North and South Carolina (and part of which passes through the park).
-It provides access to Lake Jocassee and some backcountry campsites.
+The Auger Hole trail is a long, multi-use trail (hiking, mountain biking, and horseback riding) which leads down into one of the "gorges" for which the park is named.
+It's an old road, and provides access to some other hidden waterfalls after some short off-trail connections.

 This is only an overview of the hiking trails available.
 For details on each individual trail, visit the Grassy Ridge or Frozen Creek Trails pages, and for what we consider to be the Best Hikes in the park, see the Hikes page.

-HistoryQuoted from the State Park's official guide:
+Quoted from the State Park's official guide:

-"On April 29, 1999, thanks to a unique partnership of industry, the environmental community and the state of North Carolina, 10,000 acres of the Jocassee Gorges in Transylvania County were placed in public ownership to be preserved for future generations of North Carolinians.
-The property was purchased by the state from Duke Energy Corporation, and the transaction created a 2,900-acre gameland managed by the NC Wildlife Resources Commission and a 7,100-acre state park - North Carolina's newest state park and our first state park west of Asheville."
+On April 29, 1999, thanks to a unique partnership of industry, the environmental community and the state of North Carolina, 10,000 acres of the Jocassee Gorges in Transylvania County were placed in public ownership to be preserved for future generations of North Carolinians.
+The property was purchased by the state from Duke Energy Corporation, and the transaction created a 2,900-acre gameland managed by the NC Wildlife Resources Commission and a 7,100-acre state park - North Carolina's newest state park and our first state park west of Asheville.

 Places to Stay